China's party congress promises continuity, not change

 ZERO-COVID BLUES

-For many Chinese, weary of pandemic restrictions that have disrupted lives and the economy, the more immediate question is whether there be any easing after the party congress.
+Many Chinese are weary of pandemic restrictions that have disrupted their lives and the economy.
+For them, the more immediate question is whether there will be any easing after the party congress.

-The Communist Party is always eager to portray the country in a positive light around the congress and avoid any societal disruptions — and a major COVID-19 outbreak would be one.
+The Communist Party is always eager to portray the country in a positive light during the congress and avoid any societal disruptions — and a major COVID-19 outbreak would be one.

-But even after the congress, it will remain uncertain how widely COVID-19 will spread if travel and other restrictions are eased, so party officials remain cautious about opening up.
+But party officials are expected to remain cautious about opening up even after the congress, as it is uncertain how widely COVID-19 will spread when travel and other restrictions are eased.

 Plus there’s always another major event to worry about.
 As a follow-up to the party congress, China’s legislature will meet next year, probably in March.
 Many Chinese are preparing to hunker down at least until after that.

-Associated Press writer Kanis Leung in Hong Kong contributed to this story.
+Associated Press writers Joe McDonald in Beijing and Kanis Leung in Hong Kong contributed to this story.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.